 Project Implementing Agency

-The designated implementing agency for the project is the Ministry of Internally Displaced Persons from the Occupied Territories, Labor, Health and Social Affairs of Georgia (MoILHSA) which is formally accountable for the health of the population, oversight of the health system, the quality of health services, as well as for managing the social protection and employment programs of the Government of Georgia.
+The designated implementing agency for the project is the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia (MoIDPLHSA) which is formally accountable for the health of the population, oversight of the health system, the quality of health services, as well as for managing the social protection and employment programs of the Government of Georgia.
 Ministry acts within the framework of the legislation of Georgia, including Decree #473 of the Government of Georgia of September 14, 2018 on “Approval Statute of the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia”.
-MoILHSA will be responsible for the fiduciary and technical aspects as well as the operational implementation, in close coordination with the Ministry of Finance (MoF).
-The Social Service Agency (SSA) is a state subordinated institution under the administration of MoILHSA, and responsible for purchasing publicly financed health services in the country, implementing social services and programs and for supporting the most vulnerable social groups.
+MoIDPLHSA will be responsible for the fiduciary and technical aspects as well as the operational implementation, in close coordination with the Ministry of Finance (MoF).
+The Social Service Agency (SSA) is a state subordinated institution under the administration of MoIDPLHSA, and responsible for purchasing publicly financed health services in the country, implementing social services and programs and for supporting the most vulnerable social groups.
 SSA serves approximately 2.5 million Georgian citizens (about 60 percent of the population).

 The project will be implemented using the existing institutions and capacities, which are deemed adequate to assure a smooth operation and oversight.
-The implementation arrangements for Component 1 will involve MoILHSA within its healthcare function, together with SSA and in coordination with the National Center for Disease Control (NCDC) and the State Procurement Agency.
-The MoLHSA will conduct centralized procurement of lab equipment, test kits, equipment, and supplies for the hospitals.
+The implementation arrangements for Component 1 will involve MoIDPLHSA within its healthcare function, together with SSA and in coordination with the National Center for Disease Control (NCDC) and the State Procurement Agency.
+The MoIDPLHSA will conduct centralized procurement of lab equipment, test kits, equipment, and supplies for the hospitals.
 As a purchasing agency, the SSA will reimburse the providers for COVID-19 related services.
-Activities conducted by the MoILHSA will be coordinated when relevant with the NCDC, which is at the forefront of epidemic response.
-Component 2 will be implemented by the MoILHSA within its social protection function and through the SSA, together with the Revenue Service of the MoF.
+Activities conducted by the MoIDPLHSA will be coordinated when relevant with the NCDC, which is at the forefront of epidemic response.
+Component 2 will be implemented by the MoIDPLHSA within its social protection function and through the SSA, together with the Revenue Service of the MoF.
 Specifically, the SSA will be in charge of (i) determining and verifying the eligibility to the TSA, emergency benefit and temporary unemployment benefits and (ii) making the payments to beneficiaries of Component 2 through their personal bank accounts (unemployment benefits) and through special accounts at the Liberty Bank and connected bank cards (for TSA and emergency benefits).
 No payment is envisioned to be cash-based.

-A Project Implementation Unit (PIU) will be established within 30 days of the Project effectiveness comprising existing staff from MoILHSA, SSA, MoF, State Procurement Agency, Treasury, and the NCDC and consultants hired under the project.
-The PIU will be led and coordinated by MoILHSA.
+A Project Implementation Unit (PIU) will be established within 30 days of the Project effectiveness comprising existing staff from MoIDPLHSA, SSA, MoF, State Procurement Agency, Treasury, and the NCDC and consultants hired under the project.
+The PIU will be led and coordinated by MoIDPLHSA.
 Several key consultant positions will be needed given the overwhelming scope of response to COVID-19 and the urgency of actions.
 These include consultants for procurement, financial management, social and environmental safeguard, and a consultant to support the overall coordination, monitoring, and evaluation of the Project activities.
 Other consultants can also be hired as needed during the Project implementation.
-The PIU, to be established under MoILHSA, will need to be adequately be staffed for FM and procurement functions including accounting, reporting, budgeting and funds flow, internal controls as well as social and environmental aspects.
+The PIU, to be established under MoIDPLHSA, will need to be adequately be staffed for Financial Managment and procurement functions including accounting, reporting, budgeting and funds flow, internal controls as well as social and environmental aspects.